iqbalyarkhan/old-website/content/2020-05-10--Binary-Tree-Problems.md

 ```

 The running time of the code is $O(N)$ where $N$ is the number of nodes in our tree.
 Space complexity is $O(h)$ where $h$ is the height of our tree.
 This space complexity comes from our call stack.
 At most, we'd have to save $h$ recursive calls.

+### Conclusion

+- Best solutions have running time $O(N)$ and space complexity as $O(h)$ (when using recursion).
+- Always start at the base case when working with trees.
+For example, what do we do when the node is null?
+Next, handle the case where the node has no more children.
+Next choose a middle node and decide what to return based on the problem you're trying to solve, then finally add the missing steps.